cimage/website/content/doc/380_convert-to-srgb.md

-Convert to sRGB color space.
+Convert to sRGB color space
 ==============================

 This is how you can deal with images not being saved as pure sRGB images.